craftkit/craftkit-playground/craft-uikit.md

 #### 🤾‍♀️ Yet another solution

 In above case, `renderView` re-compiles template with current status of `this`.
-This will reset some dynamic design applied to your object. (instead, this implementation is durty)
+This will reset some dynamic design already applied to your object.

 The compiled view is accesible by `shadow` property,
-So, you can change `whom` by following code, and you can keep your inner status.
+So, you can change `whom` by following code, and then you can keep your inner status.

 ```
 view.shadow.getElementById('whom').innerHTML = 'CraftKit'